Wanderer Refactor 2.0: Typescript Edition

 Besides that, the major changes were:

-• Using pnpm instead of npm for the package manager, allowing me to use workspaces and thus actually separate out my package.jsons without needing a custom script for them
+for the package manager, allowing me to use workspaces and thus actually separate out my package.jsons without needing a custom script for them - Using

-• Using marked as a markdown parser instead of my own; marked doesn’t have any dependencies of its own, so felt okay to use.
-This also has the side effect of auto-hyperlinking some of the links that I hadn’t linked before, and changing some of the markdown that had not been handled, so some parts of the site might look a bit weird in the meantime.
+doesn’t have any dependencies of its own, so felt okay to use.
+This also has the side effect of auto-hyperlinking some of the links that I hadn’t linked before, and changing some of the markdown that had not been handled, so some parts of the site might look a bit weird in the meantime. - Using

 Aside from those swaps, most of the code changes were from the refactor, and from trying to standardize the ways that wanderer was transforming the files.
 Part of the reason why I had so much trouble maintaining wanderer was because different file types were represented internally as very different objects, which meant that plugins would have to deal with many special cases to work on a complete site.
 Now, it feels a lot better, now that I have types for those objects and clearer rules on how they are created…but who knows, in half a year I might still forget everything and not know how to update wanderer.
 But either way, I’ve already gained some benefit from rewriting wanderer, because I finally wrote an rss plugin, and should have that ready shortly to finally give this site an rss feed.